INFORMSJoC/INFORMSJoC.github.io/InstructionsForAuthors.md

 # Procedures for submission of accompanying software and data

-IJOC now hosts accompanying software and data within the [IJOC Github organization](https://github.com/INFORMSJoC).
+IJOC now hosts accompanying software and data as online repositories within the [IJOC Github organization](https://github.com/INFORMSJoC).

 ## Repository Name